usdot-jpo-codehub/codehub-standalone_repository-list-generator/README.md

 # Version History and Retention
 **Status:** This project is in the release phase.

-**Release Frequency:** This project is updated whenever ITS JPO has a new code repo to release.
+**Release Frequency:** This project is updated whenever ITS JPO has a new code repository to release.

 **Retention:** **Retention:** This project will remain publicly accessible for a minimum of five years (until at least 07/28/2026).